Hiking Safety Tips for Fall

 While there are certain things we SAR teams hope every hiker will take the time to learn, no matter what the season, there are a few extra precautions you should take and things to keep in mind while hiking during the magical season of color and change.

-Plan Accordingly Before Heading Out
+Plan Accordingly Before Heading Out on a Fall Hike

 In early fall, it’s easy to forget that the sun sets sooner with each passing day.
 It’s not as noticeable as it is in the dead of winter, when we’re all acutely aware of the increased darkness.
 Remember to check the timing of sunset before heading out and allow yourself enough time to be off the trail before it gets dark.